thkoch2001/tvlfyi_depot/website/blog/content/english/cell-phone-experiment.md

 you young whippersnappers reading, take out your stone tablets and chisels.
 I'm going to explain how this works:

-First I would tell my friends where are when to meet me.
+First I would tell my friends where and when to meet me.
 I emphasized that I would be quite helpless to any changes they might make to the plans once I began commuting, which made the commitments unusually more binding.